Difficult Bible Quiz about the Physical Bible

 b.
 The Moabite stone tells the story of Moab, the grandson of Lot, and his descendants.

 c.
-It is a stone etched with the story of a war fought with Israel in 850 BC.
+It is a stone etched with the story of a war fought between Moab and Israel in 850 BC.

 The Moabite Stone tells the story of a war fought with Israel, as described in the Bible.

-The story tells how, in 850 BC, Moab revolted against King Jehoram of the northern kingdom of Israel, as described in the Bible.
+In 850 BC, Moab revolted against King Jehoram of Israel's northern kingdom, as described in the Bible.

 A missionary in Jerusalem found the stone tablet in 1868.